- We are right on the South West Coast Path just above Summerleaze Beach in Bude, where you can park. See us on Google Maps.

 There are Beach Huts above Bude Sea Pool, they are currently all rented out but they do come up from time to time.
 If you are interested please email Martyn to be put on the list.

-Please join the FoBSP.
+Please sign up the FoBSP.
 Adult membership at £10 a year is the same as a couple of trips to a swimming pool.
-You can join online here or drop in to the Seventh Wave Gallery to sign up.
+You can join online here or drop into the Seventh Wave Gallery or come to see us at the shop at the entrance to Summerleaze Car Park.
 Please spread the word via social media about Bude’s superb historic Sea Pool, and encourage your friends to visit it, join the FoBSP or make a donation.
 You can also become a volunteer: we have plenty of jobs that need doing and everyone is welcome.
 Find out more here.